Queebble/Statistical-Modelling-Project/README.md

 # Rainfall & SOI Regression Analysis

 This project investigates the relationship between the **Southern Oscillation Index (SOI)** and **seasonal rainfall** across Australia.
-It uses linear regression and exploratory data analysis techniques to evaluate how SOI influences precipitation patterns.
+It employs linear regression and exploratory data analysis techniques to assess the impact of SOI on precipitation patterns.

 ## 📊 Project Goals
 - Merge and clean seasonal rainfall and SOI datasets
-- Visualize rainfall trends across seasons
+- Visualise rainfall trends across seasons
 - Build and evaluate linear and polynomial regression models
 - Perform residual diagnostics and model refinement